OPG Supports the United Nations Sustainable Development Goals

 OPG contribution toward SDG:

 • OPG takes seriously its responsibility to conduct its business in ways that enhance the protection of our environment and benefit the communities in which we operate, and to do so in a way that is transparent and open.
-To this end, we publish an annual ESG Report, and regularly update opg.com with a wide variety of ESG-related information, stories, and reports.
-Additional sustainability reporting, including performance data, is available at: https://www.opg.com/ reporting/sustainability-reporting
+To this end, we publish annual reporting on our ESG performance, and regularly update opg.com with a wide variety of ESG-related information, stories, and reports.
+Additional sustainability reporting, including performance data, is available on the Our Commitment to ESG & Sustainability page.

-• Nuclear Sustainability Services (NSS) is the division of OPG responsible for the safe management of nuclear by-products from nuclear electricity generation, plant refurbishments, and future decommissioning projects.
+• Nuclear Sustainability is the division of OPG responsible for the safe management of nuclear waste and by-products from nuclear electricity generation, plant refurbishments, and future decommissioning projects.

 • Since the beginning of OPG’s reactor operations, we have reduced our low-level waste (LLW) volumes by 58% through various processing methods, such as incineration and compaction, and we know we can reduce even more.
-We have a goal to reduce LLW volumes at our Western waste management facility in Kincardine by 50% in 10 years and we are investing in our people, new technology, and research to hit that target.
+We have a goal to reduce LLW volumes at our Western waste management facility in Kincardine by 50% by 2032 and we are investing in our people, new technology, and research to hit that target.

 • OPG is committed to using its procurement to advance its corporate values and ESG principles.
 Our suppliers and contractors must demonstrate their ability to manage quality and health and safety targets, as well as meet technical and commercial requirements.
-In 2022, OPG continued work with a third-party service provider to evaluate key suppliers in several ESG areas.
+OPG works with a third-party service provider to evaluate key suppliers in several ESG areas.
 Suppliers are evaluated in the categories of environmental performance, labour and human rights, ethics, and sustainable procurement.

 • Evaluation criteria include global considerations such as customer health and safety, forced labour, anticompetitive practices, corruption, and environmental practices.
-In 2023, these ESG evaluations will continue, and corrective actions will be assigned to ultimately improve vendor performance, reduce emissions, and achieve sustainable outcomes.
+ESG evaluations facilitate corrective actions to ultimately improve vendor performance, reduce emissions, and achieve sustainable outcomes.
 This work will also help determine a baseline for, and then ultimately reduce, OPG’s Scope 3 emissions.

 Alignment with SDG target:13 - Climate Action